zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 With PTQ, you need to set the `n_bits` value in the `compile_torch_model` function and must manually determine the trade-off between accuracy, FHE compatibility, and latency.

-The quantization parameters, along with the number of neurons on each layer, will determine the accumulator bit-width of the network.
-Larger accumulator bit-widths result in higher accuracy but slower FHE inference time.
+The quantization parameters, along with the number of neurons on each layer, will determine the accumulator bit width of the network.
+Larger accumulator bit widths result in higher accuracy but slower FHE inference time.

 ## Running encrypted inference